 -

-The PIPL also stipulates “separate consent” for specific PI processing activities including the provision of PI to other PI processors, provision of PI to an overseas party, disclosure of PI, and processing of sensitive PI, etc. It is noteworthy that the Standard Contract for Outbound Transfer of Personal Information, further clarified that the “separate consent” requirement for provision of PI to an overseas party only applies to the PI processing activities taking “consent” as legal basis, which sheds some light on the relationship between “separate consent” and other legal bases provided by PIPL.
+The PIPL also stipulates that “separate consent” is required for certain processing activities, including the provision of PI to other PI processors, provision of PI to an overseas party, disclosure of PI, and processing of sensitive PI, etc. Notably, the Standard Contract for Outbound Transfer of Personal Information further clarified that the “separate consent” requirement for provision of PI to an overseas party only applies to the PI processing activities taking “consent” as legal basis, shedding some light on the relationship between “separate consent” and other legal bases under PIPL.

 Footnote(s):